 If you have an evening off or a little time to kill, watch TV in Spanish.
 With Fabienne we have already watched the complete season 1 of “Friends” (this show dates back to 1994 ;-)) in Spanish.
 And we can assure you that between the first and last episode of the season there is a major improvement: we understand 50 times more (at least)!

-If you wish to stay several weeks in Quito, we advise you to take a look at the St-Gallen House.
+If you wish to stay several weeks in Quito, we recommend you to take a look at the St-Gallen House.
 There are rooms of all types (single, double, with private bathroom…), the owner Sebastian is very nice and always makes sure that everything goes as well as possible.
-Most people living here do either take classes or work and thus we are not in a hotel atmosphere (and that’s exactly what we wanted)! we really felt at home at St-Gallen House and we won’t hesitate to recommend it to you … Come on, little picture of the view from the terrace so you can get an idea ;-).
+Most people living here do either take classes or work and thus we are not in a hostel atmosphere (and that’s exactly what we wanted)! we really felt at home at St-Gallen House and we can recommend it to you without a doubt … Here is little picture of the view from the terrace so you can get an idea ;-).

 Note: This article contains affiliate links to partner sites.
-By using our links, you do not pay anything extra, but we’ll earn a small commission.
+By using our links, you do not pay anything extra (you even get a pretty cool discount with Mosalingua), but we’ll earn a small commission.
 Thanks for your support.